munich-quantum-software/setup-mlir/README.md

 Overview

-- This directory is a self-contained, copy-ready bundle of scripts and CI to build optimized, portable LLVM/MLIR toolchains for Linux, macOS, and Windows.
+- This directory is a self-contained, copy-ready bundle of scripts and CI to build optimized, portable MLIR toolchains for Linux, macOS, and Windows.
 - It is designed so you can copy the CONTENTS of this directory into a new repository and start experimenting immediately.

 What's included